docupike/docs/docs/dev/addon/js-api.md

 ### Load

 Load method always load the current state of the model from backend and overwrites it in the local state of the application.
-It takes an `id of the entry to load as an argument and returns a promise with loaded entry.
+It takes the `id` of the entry to load as an argument and returns a promise with loaded entry.
 ```
 const category = await docu.Model.categoryInfo.load(id:string)